-The whole Sreemangal is blessed with lush green tea gardens, tea estates, and tea plantations.
+The whole Sreemangal blessed with lush green tea gardens, tea estates, and tea plantations.
 In addition, the best thing is that here in tea gardens most workers (75%) are women.

 I had explored a lot at Lawachara National Park with the help of Eusuf Ali.
-He is very experienced and also cooperative Tour Guide and showed me many offbeat paths at Lawachara Rain Forest.
+He is very experienced and also cooperative Tour Guide and showed me many unique paths at Lawachara Rain Forest.

 Lawachara Rain Forest

 I also visited one Khasi Tribal village, and it was interesting to know about their lifestyle.

 Khasi Tribe Women (This is how they decorate Betel Leaves to sell)

 While coming back, Eusuf took me to see one Lemon Garden and Hot Chili Pepper (Naga Morich) Garden inside the forest.
 Here from one stall, I loved to taste Seven Layers Tea, very famous in Sylhet.

 - Must take Guide to explore Lawachara National Park.